 As soon as I had stopped I soon realised why people do marathons.
 The satisfaction and achievement I felt was incredible.
 Once I had changed into some dry clothes, gulped down another tri-carb Velo Flow drink sachet and scoffed down a huge flapjack, it was like the pain of the past 5 hours had never happened.
 I was even thinking about how my next marathon would be far nicer if I did it in better weather.
 I have made it into the ‘marathon club’ – something I never thought I would never do, ever!

 Let this be proof that you can do anything if you put your mind to it.
 OK, I didn’t break any records but I achieved something I never thought I would.
 I went out there and got it done.

+Thanks to Velo Flow who introduced me to their tri-carb drink sachet which sustained my energy throughout the entire run.
 Thanks to everyone who supported me, both on route and online.
 I loved reading your messages of support, encouragement and congratulations, so thank you.